Skip to Content

 Configuring the bundle

-The bundling can be configured by adding the bundle object in the config file:
+You can configure bundling by adding a bundle object to the config file:

 vovk.config.mjs